Djelibeybi/homebridge-button-platform/README.md

 for each button by checking the Homebridge logs for `The Event URI for <button name> is: /button-button-name` strings.

+> **Note:** renaming a button in `config.json` is the same as deleting the old button and adding a new one, i.e. any configuration will be lost.

 ## Sending events

 To trigger a button event, send an HTTP `GET` request with a specific query